renatozr/movies-api/README.md

 ## About The Project

-To exercise API development with Express.
+To exercise RESTful API development with Express.

 <!-- GETTING STARTED -->